maxchampoux/iBanFirst-API-Company-Creation/GetStarted.md

 #### 3. Ask for your capital to be released  ####

 You now have your certificate of incorporation, that's great!
-It means that your company now exists and that you will be able to open a Pro account with us and start your activity after a quick verification of your document from our side.
+It means that your company now exists and that you will be able to open a Pro account with us and start your activity after a quick verification of your documents and datas from our side.

-You can use this API service to send us the ultimate documents and data we will need from you: [`PUT /companies/-{id}/releaseDeposit/`](#put_companiesReleaseDeposit)
+You can use this API service to send us the ultimate documents and datas we will need from you: [`PUT /companies/-{id}/releaseDeposit/`](#put_companiesReleaseDeposit)

 Using this call, you may also indicate where to release your capital.